kuehhirt/kuehhirt.github.io/teaching.md

 * * *

 Over the last few years, I have offered workshops on the topics of causal inference and causal mediation analysis at GESIS - Leibniz Institute for Social Sciences, the University of Edinburgh (AQMeN), the German Youth Institute (DJI), the University of Queensland, and the Centre d'Estudis Demogràfics in Barcelona.

+Materials from a 2-day workshop on causal mediation analysis at [BIGSSS](https://www.bigsss-bremen.de/) can be found [here](https://kuehhirt.github.io/web-mediation/).